 Signs Your Child May Be Ready For Contacts

 - Wearing spectacles as instructed, while not breaking or losing them for an extended period of time (usually six months to a year).

 - Demonstrating good hygiene such as washing hands after using the bathroom and brushing teeth without being reminded too often.

 - Ability to demonstrate, in my office, proper insertion and removal of the contact lenses without assistance, and ability to repeat back to me the proper care instructions and wear schedule.

 The Key To Contact Lens Success

 I believe many children make excellent contact lens wearers, often better than adults, because most children who consistently demonstrate the above behaviors are more compliant with the recommended contact lens wear schedule and cleaning regimen.
 At my office, I have a Guaranteed Contact Lens Success Program.
 If patients are having difficulties with insertion and removal, comfort, or vision with contact lenses and have been following my instructions, we will work with them until they are successful (no matter how long it takes) or a refund is given.

-If you think your child is mature enough and is interested in contact lenses, ask your doctor and explain your reasons if met with resistance.
+If you think your child is mature enough and is interested in contact lenses, schedule an appointment to ask your doctor and explain your reasons if met with resistance.